Rural Business-Cooperative Service, USDA.

 For further information, entities wishing to apply for assistance should contact the USDA Rural Development State Office provided in the ADDRESSES section of this notice to obtain copies of the application package.

-Prior to official submission of grant applications, applicants may request technical assistance or other application guidance from the Agency, as long as such requests are made prior to May 16, 2019.
-Technical assistance is not meant to be an analysis or assessment of the quality of the materials submitted, a substitute for agency review of completed applications, nor a determination of eligibility, if such determination requires in-depth analysis.
+Prior to official submission of grant applications, applicants may request technical assistance or other application guidance from the Agency, as long as such requests are made prior to April 6, 2020 Technical Assistance is not meant to be an analysis or assessment of the quality of the materials submitted, a substitute for Agency review of completed applications, nor a determination of eligibility, if such determination requires in-depth analysis.
 The Agency will not solicit or consider scoring or eligibility information that is submitted after the application deadline.
 The Agency reserves the right to contact applicants to seek clarification information on materials contained in the submitted application.

 2. Content and Form of Application Submission.

 You may submit your application in paper form or electronically through Grants.gov.
-Your application must contain all required information.
+Your application must contain all required information using only one of the submission methods.
 If you submit in paper form, any forms requiring signatures must include an original signature.

-You can locate the Grants.gov downloadable application package for this program by using a keyword, the program name, or the CFDA number for this program.
+You can locate the Grants.gov downloadable application package for this program by using a keyword, the program name, or the Catalog of Federal Domestic Assistance number for this program.

 When you enter the Grants.gov website, you will find information about applying electronically through the site, as well as the hours of operation.

-To use Grants.gov, you must already have a DUNS number and you must also be registered and maintain registration in SAM.
+To use Grants.gov, you must already have a Dun and Bradstreet Universal Numbering System (DUNS) number and you must also be registered and maintain registration in the System Awards Management (SAM).
 We strongly recommend that you do not wait until the application deadline date to begin the application process through Grants.gov.

-You must submit all of your application documents electronically through Grants.gov.
-Applications must include electronic signatures.
+Documents submitted electronically through Grants.gov must include electronic signatures.
 Original signatures may be required if funds are awarded.

 After applying electronically through Grants.gov, you will receive an automatic acknowledgement from Grants.gov that contains a Grants.gov tracking number.